Email Designer Guide

 Use the ALT box to add alternative text.
 This is especially helpful for email clients that don't load images by default.
 Descriptive text will help the reader understand what the image is so they can choose to load the graphic.

-compound Elements
+Compound Elements

 The Compound section house some of the more common elements.
 The Unordered List and UL Link certainly are, but we need to talk a bit more about the Image + Text element.